What is the purpose of the "gender" field?

-- During the adorer import process, if an adorer's gender is unknown
+- During the adorer import process, where a coordinator might now know the adorer's gender

 To accommodate these scenarios, admins can configure the gender field to be optional.

-When the gender field is not required, a third "Unspecified" option will be available on the adorer sign up form.
+When the gender field is not required, a third Unspecified option is available on the adorer sign-up form.